 Imaging that this cake took hours to cook in their old-timey wood-fired brick oven, I dragged my reluctant family from building to building to hunt down the source of that dreamy dessert, only to discover in the end that it was one of the items the fort ordered from Sysco.
 Talk about disappointing.
 Now there was no hope that I'd ever be able to replicate it.
 Now I'm all about cooking from scratch, but I was willing to make an exception in this case.
 But then I found out that I couldn't even buy it because Sysco doesn't sell to the public!
 Sadly, even when I find the source, not all my food expeditions end in success.

 However, I was lucky enough to be able to replicate the deliciousness in the cinnamon buns that I discovered when I worked out of Spruce Lodge, because the cook was kind enough to share this tip with me - add lemon zest to the cinnamon roll dough.
 Wow-what a difference that little addition makes!
-Then I throw it all in the breadmaker and the result is a delicious and easy homemade cinnamon bun.
-I am all for skipping the hard labour when it comes to making any kind of dough. *But if you don't have a breadmaker, don't fret.
+Then I throw it all in the bread maker and the result is a delicious and easy homemade bread machine cinnamon buns.
+I am all for skipping the hard labor when it comes to making any kind of dough. *But if you don't have a bread machine, don't fret.
 When Safeway published my recipe, they used a refrigerated French bread dough to make the recipe quicker (** see recipe notes)

-📋 Bread Machine Gruyère Apple Pie Cinnamon Buns with Vanilla Mocha Glaze:
+📋 Bread Machine Gruyère Apple Pie Cinnamon Bun Recipe

 Breadmaker Dough (1 lb):